datastaxdevs/workshop-streaming-game/README.md

 It is the API that sends updates on the world state back to the client, and rightly so -- think about cheaters in online games!

 But this is a _multiplayer_ game, isn't it?
-So Let us simply open a new browser tab and enter the same client URL as above (the one on port 3000).
+So Let us open a new browser tab and enter the same client URL as above (the one on port 3000).
 Enter a different player name and the same API Location you built above, then hit "Enter Game".
 Hooray!
 As soon as you move around with this new player,